 LECOM Police and Security Weapons Policy

 LECOM police officers may carry firearms and less lethal weapons while on duty for the protection of the LECOM community.
 All LECOM police officers have been certified in the use of such weapons in accordance with the provisions of Title 22, Pennsylvania Statutes § 41et seq.
-(Lethal Weapons Training Act).
+(Lethal Weapons Training Act), and/or the Pennsylvania Municipal Police Officers Education and Training Commission (MPOETC/Act 120) Provisions.

 LECOM security officers do not carry firearms or less lethal weapons in the course of their duties.